-Section 391.1 of the Federal Regulations clarifies that the rules establish the motor carrier’s minimum duties concerning the drivers’ qualifications.
-Motor carriers must ensure that the drivers of their rigs are qualified under regulations to drive the truck.
-The trucking company must maintain a driver qualification file to help document the company’s efforts.
+Section 391.1 of the Federal Regulations makes clear that the rules establish the minimum duties of the motor carrier with respect to the qualifications of the drivers.
+Motor carriers must ensure that the drivers of their rigs are qualified under the regulations to drive the truck.
+In fact, the trucking company must maintain a driver qualification file to help document the efforts of the company.

-Section 392 of the regulations mandate that those responsible for the management and driving of the vehicles and those supervising or training drivers must be instructed in and comply with the rules contained in that section.
+Section 392 of the regulations mandates that those responsible for management and driving of the vehicles as well as those supervising or training drivers must be instructed in and comply with the rules contained in that section.

-Safety training is important because most preventable truck crashes occur because of one or more violations of federal safety rules.
-Ensuring that truck drivers are conversant and practice the safety rules is one critically important component of an effective safety program.
+Safety training is important because the vast majority of truck crashes that are preventable occur because of one or more violations of the federal safety rules.
+Ensuring that truck drivers are conversant and practice the safety rules is one critically important component to an effective safety program.

 Ongoing training of truck drivers is helpful to the company not only to comply with the obligations under the law but also to reduce claims against the company and keep the commercial truck driver’s insurance policies as low as possible.

 Some smaller trucking companies have their drivers attend classes provided by companies serving the trucking industry.
-However, some trucking companies do not heed their obligations to ensure the truckers are safe and compliant with the rules.
+However there is a portion of the trucking companies that do not heed their obligations to ensure the truckers are safe and compliant with the rules.

-For truck drivers obtaining a commercial driver’s license is not that difficult.
-However, having a CDL does not make a driver qualified and conversant with the safety rules.
-It is the responsibility of the employer; the trucking companies to ensure that the person behind the wheel of their 18-wheelers is as safe as possible.
+For truck drivers obtaining a commercial drivers license is really not that difficult.
+However, simply having a CDL does not make a driver qualified and conversant with the safety rules.
+It is responsibility of the employer; the trucking companies to make sure that the person behind the wheel of their 18-wheelers are as safe as possible.

-If you have questions regarding a big rig accident, call our Houston office for a no-obligation consultation for truck accidents in Texas.
+If you have questions regarding a big rig accident, call our Houston office for a no obligation consultation for truck accidents occurring in the state of Texas.